 \subsection{Non-reciprocity but no self-propulsion (\texorpdfstring{$v=0$}{v=0})}

-In this section, we analyze the hydrodynamic equations \eref{eq:hydro_stop_go_2} without self-propulsion ($v=0$).
-In the absence of non-reciprocity ($\beta_a = 0$), this model exhibits both a disordered phase and a long-ranged ordered phase~\cite{De1985,De1986}.
-This arises even in 1D, in spite of the Mermin-Wagner theorem, because the system is effectively connected to two baths at different temperatures, and therefore kept out of equilibrium~\cite{De1985,De1986}.
-Intuitively, this is because the diffusive moves~\hyperlink{rule:diffusion}{RI}, that are the most probable (i.e., fastest) in the hydrodynamic limit $a \to 0$, tend to homogenize the system.
+In this section, we analyze the hydrodynamic equations \eref{eq:hydro_NR_and_R_non_fluct} without self-propulsion ($v=0$).
+In the absence of non-reciprocity ($\beta_a = 0$), the NRASM exhibits both a disordered phase and a long-ranged ordered phase~\cite{De1985,De1986}.
+The latter is present even in 1D, under the lower critical dimension of Ising.
+This is because the diffusive dynamics, which is absent in the Ising model, drives the system out of equilibrium (the system is effectively connected to two baths at different temperatures~\cite{De1985,De1986}).
+Intuitively, long-range order can survive since the diffusive moves~\hyperlink{rule:diffusion}{RI} are the most probable (i.e., fastest) in the hydrodynamic limit $a \to 0$: they tend to homogenize the system.
 As we shall see, this feature remains present when non-reciprocity is turned on, leading to an homogeneous oscillating phase.

-To see that, we first look for homogeneous solutions of \eref{eq:hydro_stop_go_2} by removing all spatial derivatives from the equation.
+To see that, we first look for homogeneous solutions of \eref{eq:hydro_NR_and_R_non_fluct} by removing all spatial derivatives from the equation.
 As a consequence, the densities are constant, and we write $\rho_0^\alpha$ their values.
 In addition, the uniform magnetizations must satisfy